-Under the terms of the Trust Agreement, the Settlor alone, in a non-fiduciary capacity, decides whether to exercise the Substitution Power and what property he will substitute in place of the Trust Property.
-The Trustees have no power either to consent or agree.
-Consequently, there is no negotiation or bargaining between the Settlor and the Trustees, as there is no need to induce or motivate either party to enter into the Substitution.
-Once the Settlor decides to exercise his Substitution Power (considered a general power of administration under Section 675 of the Internal Revenue Code) the Trustees must comply with the terms of the Trust Agreement and permit the Substitution (their only role being to ensure that the Trust beneficiaries remain in the same economic position both before and after the Substitution).
-Under these facts, there could be no consideration or mutual assent for the Substitution, as the Settlor has a pre-existing right to initiate the Substitution and the Trustees a pre-existing obligation to implement it.
-Therefore, no consideration is provided for the transfer of the Substituted Property pursuant to the Substitution.
-The Substitution is merely an exercise by the Settlor of an administrative power over the Trust property.
+Under the terms of the Trust Agreement, the Settlor alone, in a non-fiduciary capacity, decides whether to exercise the Substitution Power, what Trust Property he will acquire and what property he will substitute in its place.
+The Trustees' ~~have no~~ ^{Power} ~~consent or agreement to any of these decisions is not required.~~ ^{either} Consequently, there is no negotiation or bargaining between the Settlor and the Trustees, as there is no need to induce or motivate either party to enter into the Exchange.
+Once the Settlor decides to exercise his Substitution Power (considered a general power of administration under Section 675 of the Internal Revenue Code) the Trustees must comply with the terms of the Trust Agreement and permit the Exchange (their only role being to ensure that the Trust beneficiaries remain in the same economic position both before and after the Exchange).
+Under these facts, there could be no consideration or mutual assent for the Exchange, as the Settlor has a pre-existing right to initiate the Exchange and the Trustees a pre-existing obligation ~~to implement it.~~ ^{merely} Therefore, no consideration is provided for the transfer of the Substituted Property pursuant to the Exchange.
+The Exchange is merely an exercise by the Settlor of an administrative power over the Trust property.

-In light of the foregoing, Petitioner contends that because there is no consideration in connection with the Substitution, the transfer of tangible personal property to the Trust as part of the Substitution does not constitute a retail sale under Tax Law Sections 1101(b)(4) and 1101(b)(5) and the receipt of the Substituted Property by the Trust does not constitute a purchase of tangible personal property at retail under Tax Law Section 1110(a).
-Accordingly, no New York State or City sales or compensating use tax should be imposed as a result of the Substitution.
+In light of the foregoing, Petitioner contends that because there is no consideration in connection with the Exchange, the transfer of tangible personal property to the Trust as part of the Exchange does not constitute a retail sale under Tax Law Sections 1101(b)(4) and 1101(b)(5) and the receipt of the Substituted Property by the Trust does not constitute a purchase of tangible personal property at retail under Tax Law Section 1110(a).
+Accordingly, no New York State or City sales or compensating use tax should be imposed as a result of either the Exchange or the use by the beneficiaries of the Substituted Property as described in this Petition.